speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 3. Add a submit button labeled "Send".
 4. Check out the form in the browser.
 Don't worry about the layout, which we will fix soon.

-### Send/Receive Payements: Improve form with validations
+### Lab 6: Send/Receive Payements: Improve form with validations

 Let's make the form a little bit better.
 We will add some validations to the form.
 After each of the validations, try submitting the form to see if the validation is successful.